eveneveneven/Fm.EHF/README.md

 Right click project/solution->Manage NuGet-packages->nuget.org->search for «EHF» or «Fylkesmannen»->Install.
 This package is built and updated automatically on changes in git.

+The NuGet-package adds a "Certificates"-folder and "SampleData"-folder.
+Change setting Copy to output directory = Copy if newer:

+![screenshot copy] (Documentation/screenshotCopy.png)

 ###Install PEPPOL root certificates
 Root-certificates from PEPPOL has to be installed in trusted root certification authorities for certificate-validation to work properly.
 Root-certificates can be found in the Certificates\Installation\-folder that came with the NuGet-package, or you can download root certificates directly from PEPPOL here:
 - https://onsite.verisign.com/services/DigitaliseringsstyrelsenOpenPEPPOLSECURITYTOKENSERVICECA/digitalidCenter.htm